mhavey/marklogic/uml2es/tutorials/dmui.md

 The DM IDE tool is ever-changing.
 In this tutorial we use it as a visual editor for the Declarative Mapper field tool.
 Currently it is intended to fit multiple mapping engines: not just Declarative Mapper, but also Schematron.
 But DM IDE could grow into a UI editor for MarkLogic's built-in mapper.
 When that happens, this tutorial will show how the source data SME uses DM IDE to create a mapping for the MarkLogic mapper!

+And to top it off - the DM IDE doesn't integrate with UML2ES in DHF 4.3.
+You have to use DHF 4.1.

 ## Step 1: Standup a MarkLogic Environment and Build Process (Build Person)

 <details><summary>Click to view/hide this section</summary>